Skopje: City Council

 The City Council consists of 45 members who serve a four-year term.
 It primarily deals with budget, global orientations and relations between the city and the government.
-Several commissions exist to treat more specific topics, such as urbanism, finances, environment of local development.
+Several commissions exist to treat more specific topics, such as urbanism, finances, environment or local development.
 The President of the council is elected by the Council Members.
-Since 2017 the president has been Ljubica Jancheva, member of SDSM.
+Since 2021 the president has been Trajko Slaveski, member of VMRO-DPMNE.

-Following the 2017 local elections, the City Council is constituted as follows:
+Following the 2021 local elections, the City Council is constituted as follows:

 Mayor

 The Mayor of Skopje is elected every four years.
 The mayor represents the City of Skopje and can submit ideas to the council, manages the administrative bodies and their officials.

 Municipalities

 Skopje was first divided into administrative units in 1945, but the first municipalities were created in 1976.
-They were five: Centar, Čair, Karpoš, Gazi Baba and Kisela Voda.
-After the 1991 independence of the country, power was centralized and municipalities lost much of their competences.
+There were five municipalities: Centar, Čair, Karpoš, Gazi Baba and Kisela Voda.
+After the 1991 independence of the country, power was centralised and municipalities lost much of their competences.
 A 1996 law restored them and created two new municipalities: Ǵorče Petrov and Šuto Orizari.
-After the insurgency between Albanian rebels and Macedonian forces in 2001, a new law was enacted in 2004 to incorporate Saraj Municipality into the City of Skopje.
+After the insurgency between Albanian rebels and Macedonian forces in 2001, a new law was enacted in 2004 to incorporate the Saraj Municipality into the City of Skopje.
 Saraj is mostly populated by Albanians and, since then, Albanians represent more than 20% of the city population.
-Thus Albanian became the second official language of the city administration, something which was one of the claims of the Albanian rebels.
+Thus, Albanian became the second official language of the city administration, something which was one of the claims of the Albanian rebels.
 The same year, Aerodrom Municipality separated itself from Kisela Voda, and Butel Municipality from Čair.

 Municipalities are administered by a council of 23 members elected every four years.
 They also have a mayor and several departments (education, culture, finances...).
 The mayor primarily deals with these departments.

 Economy

 Economic weight

-Skopje is a medium city at European level.
+Skopje is a medium city at the European level.
 Being the capital and largest city of North Macedonia, Skopje concentrates a large share of the national economy.
 The Skopje Statistical Region, which encompasses the City of Skopje and some neighbouring municipalities, produces 45.5% of the Macedonian GDP.
 In 2009, the regional GDP per capita amounted to US$6,565, or 155% of the Macedonian GDP per capita.
-This figure is, however, smaller than the one of neighboring Sofia (US$10,106), Sarajevo (US$10,048) or Belgrade (US$7,983), but higher than the one of Tirana (US$4,126).
+This figure is, however, smaller than the one of neighbouring Sofia (US$10,106), Sarajevo (US$10,048) or Belgrade (US$7,983), but higher than the one of Tirana (US$4,126).

-Because there are no other large cities in the country, and because of political and economical centralization, a large number of Macedonians living outside of Skopje work in the capital city.
+Because there are no other large cities in the country, and because of political and economic centralisation, a large number of Macedonians living outside of Skopje work in the capital city.
 The dynamism of the city also encourages rural exodus, not only from North Macedonia, but also from Kosovo, Albania and Southern Serbia.